State of a Sales Order

 Once you have Created your DRAFT Sales Order, you will want to manage the status of your order transforming it from a DRAFT state to a CONFIRMED state.
 This is a prerequisite before you can Invoice or Ship your products.
 There are times you may need to move it back to draft state as well.
 This document will help you understand how to manage the State of your Sales Order.

 At the top of the sale details page, you'll see three empty bars representing the status of your sale.
 This "status area" shows the overall status of the sale (whether it's been confirmed, is complete or is still in the draft state), the financial status (of any invoices raised for the sale), and the fulfillment status.

 As your sale progresses from draft to complete, you'll see these status bars turn green.
-An orange bar represents a intermediate state (partially shipped or partially paid for).
+An orange bar represents an intermediate state (partially shipped or partially paid for).

-The area below the progress bar contains the customer details and details of the individual sale (e.g. payment terms, agent name, billing address etc).
+The area below the progress bar is where you will find the details of the sales (e.g. payment terms, agent name, billing address etc) as well as the information of the customer.
 You can click the various links to enter or later edit the data shown here.

 NOTE: You cannot confirm a sale unless have entered:

-Click on "None" next to each of those fields to add these items and they will be stored permanent in your customer's contacts database for future use.
+Click on "None" next to each of those fields to add these items and they will be stored permanently in your customer's contacts database for future use.

 Confirming a sale